ROCm/HIP/docs/how-to/performance_guidelines.rst

 ensuring a sufficient number of resident warps, as at every instruction issue time, a warp scheduler selects an instruction that is ready to execute.
-This instruction can be another independent instruction of the same warp, exploiting :ref:`instruction optimization<instruction-level parallelism>`, or more commonly an instruction of another warp, exploiting thread-level parallelism.
+This instruction can be another independent instruction of the same warp, exploiting :ref:`instruction optimization`, or more commonly an instruction of another warp, exploiting thread-level parallelism.

 In comparison, device-level optimization focuses on the device as a whole, aiming to keep all multiprocessors busy by executing enough kernels